 Imagine for a moment….
 You are in a French patisserie and you say in French, « I would like 3 macarons: one chocolate, the second, raspberry and the third, lemon and also, could you please add that delicious-looking tarte tatin ? » Next, you seat yourself on a sun-soaked terrace at a magnificent counter, and you order your Nespresso® in French (not like George Clooney does in our French television commercials).

-Consider the pride you will feel by speaking French as you savor typical French dishes ….
+Thanks to our Immersion Program in France, consider the pride you will feel by speaking French as you savor typical French dishes ….
 How awesome!
 You might even consider learning how to make these French pastries yourself by enrolling in French and cooking courses!

 It’s well known that French is the language of love, in fact, many French novels are linked to love: La Princesse de Clèves by Madame de la La Fayette, Belle du Seigneur by Albert Cohen or even Madame Bovary by Gustave Flaubert, etc.